DonChatelain/battleofgods-decks/README.md

 # battleofgods-decks
-Deck manager for prototyping &amp; playtesting
+Deck manager for prototyping and playtesting

+Built with Ionic 3